erlendd/erlendd.github.io/_drafts/2018-02-09-metcalfe_zipf_law_btc_eth.markdown

 Note that each node in the network adds the same value, and a network with one node has a value of zero.
 The \\(\alpha\\) prefactor is simply empirically chosen, and is essentially the average value each link brings to the network.

+Metcalfe's law was originally devised as a way of valuing physical telephony and computer networks.
+The cost of the network

 There are some shortcomings with Metcalfe's law.
 In particular the prefactor \\(\alpha\\) is constant for all values of \\(N\\), which assumes that new nodes increase the value of the network just as much as far older nodes.